Since the Earth Summit in Rio in 1992, sustainable development has been high on the political agenda.

 In particular there have been 2 reports on progress and ESD actions since the beginning of the Decade:

 Regional Centres of Expertise

 The second main thrust of the Decade has been the creation of Regional Centres of Expertise RCE’s under the UN University.
-A list of these can be found at the UNU IAS ESD pages.
+More information on these can be found at the RCE Network pages.
 The goal of the RCE Programme is to help in the creation of the global learning space for ESD by the end of the Decade.
 The major components of the ESD Programme are: